NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 When the files have been prepared (in TSV or JSON format), they can be uploaded with the Upload Data Wizard.

-**Note:** Before you can upload clinical, biospecimen or submittable data files, associated cases must be registered in the GDC.
+**Note:** Before clinical, biospecimen or submittable data files can be uploaded, associated cases must be registered in the GDC.
 If the cases are not displayed in your project dashboard, download the case template from the [GDC Data Dictionary](../../Data_Dictionary/viewer.md).
-Complete it with the Case Submitter IDs and upload the Cases with the Upload Data Wizard.
+Then complete it with the Case Submitter IDs and upload the Cases with the Upload Data Wizard.

 ## Step 2: Upload Data Wizard